Haznto/reading-notes/notes/class1-notes/Express-Npm.md

 ***What are your learning goals after reading and reviewing the class README?***

 >The goals are to implement and understand the concepts we will learn such as  using and creating Modules by Node, understand and use middlewares using express, differntiate between status codes with each response, apply the TDD approach while building our applications.
+---

+## Things I want to know more about

+I would like to be understand better how requests works, also want to understand better how Express.Router works exactly.

+---